Takaovi/SpotifyPatcher/README.md

 # Important

-⚠️ Please note that the program automatically adds a simple batch file that starts at startup.
-The batch file is *currently* needed to stop Spotify from updating.
-You will notice CMD pop up after logging in, this is expected and nothing to worry about.
-Click [here](https://github.com/Takaovi/SpotifyPatcher/blob/master/SpotifyPatcher/Resources/Batch/Regedit.bat) to view the batch file that is run at startup.

 ⚠️ This program is for the [Desktop release](https://www.spotify.com/download/windows/) of Spotify on Windows and not the Microsoft Store version.

 # Future of SpotifyPatcher